Near-critical spanning forests and renormalization

-\begin {abstract} We study random two-dimensional spanning forests in the plane that can be viewed both in the discrete case and in their scaling limit as slight perturbations of an uniformly chosen spanning tree.
-We show how to relate this scaling limit to a stationary distribution of a natural Markov process on a state of abstract graphs with non-constant edge-weights.
-This simple Markov process can be viewed as a renormalization flow, so that in this two-dimensional case, one can give a rigorous meaning to the fact that there is a unique fixed point (ie. stationary distribution) in two dimensions for this renormalization flow, and when starting from any two-dimensional lattice, the renormalization flow (ie. the Markov process) converges to this fixed point (ie. converges in law to its stationary distribution).
+\begin {abstract} We study random two-dimensional spanning forests in the plane that can be viewed both in the discrete case and in their appropriately taken scaling limits as a uniformly chosen spanning tree with some Poissonian deletion of edges or points.
+We show how to relate these scaling limits to a stationary distribution of a natural coalescent-type Markov process on a state-space of abstract graphs with real-valued edge-weights.
+This Markov process can be interpreted as a renormalization flow.

+This provides a model for which one can rigorously implement the formalism proposed by the third author in order to relate the law of the scaling limit of a critical model to a stationary distribution of such a renormalization/Markov process: When starting from any two-dimensional lattice with constant edge-weights, the Markov process does indeed converge in law to this stationary distribution that corresponds to a scaling limit of UST with Poissonian deletions.

-While the results of this paper are dealing with the planar case and build on the convergence in distribution of branches of the UST to SLE$_2$ as well as on the convergence of the suitably renormalized length of the loop-erased random walk to the ``natural parametrization'' of the SLE$_2$ (a recent result by Lawler and Viklund), this Markov process setup is in fact not restricted to two dimensions. \end {abstract}
+The results of this paper heavily build on the convergence in distribution of branches of the UST to SLE$_2$ (a result by Lawler, Schramm and Werner) as well as on the convergence of the suitably renormalized length of the loop-erased random walk to the ``natural parametrization'' of the SLE$_2$ (a recent result by Lawler and Viklund). \end {abstract}